 - The following procedures must be performed prior to the study treatment: - [REDACTED] - Note any update to medical and surgical history, if needed.
-Query patient/caregiver for any adverse events prior to study treatment. - Perform C-SSRS (for patients \geq 6 years of age at day 1). - For patients who are not eligible for the study (screen failures), depending on the reason(s) for screen failure, collect detailed information regarding spasticity, contracture, respiratory condition or functions associated with increased risk of aspiration, seizure, and epilepsy. - Obtain any update to concomitant medication use. - Obtain any information on new medical procedures or tests since the last visit. - Obtain vital signs (blood pressure, pulse rate, respiratory rate, and body temperature). - Obtain weight in kilograms. - Review the results of the screening safety laboratory tests. - Perform urine pregnancy test for all females of childbearing potential. - Assess spasticity in the elbow, wrist, and finger in the study limb using the MAS-B. - Perform MTS in the elbow, wrist, and finger in the study limb.
-Passive range of motion for the elbow, wrist, and finger can be performed during the MTS assessment in order to verify inclusion criteria. - Confirm the 2 goals selected and the definitions of patient-specific goal achievement using the GAS by Physician.
+Query patient/caregiver for any adverse events prior to study treatment. - Perform C-SSRS (for patients \geq 6 years of age at day 1). - For patients who are not eligible for the study (screen failures), depending on the reason(s) for screen failure, collect detailed information regarding spasticity, contracture, respiratory condition or functions associated with increased risk of aspiration, seizure, and epilepsy. - Obtain any update to concomitant medication use. - Obtain any information on new medical procedures or tests since the last visit.

-- [REDACTED] - If applicable, counsel female patients and/or caregivers of childbearing potential regarding the importance of maintaining their agreed upon method of contraception throughout the study. - Confirm patient continues to meet study inclusion and exclusion criteria. - Identify principal muscle group and calculate the dose for study treatment using the dose calculation worksheet and dose verification eCRF. - Access the IVRS/IWRS to randomize the patient and obtain a study medication kit number. - Inform IDR that patient is qualified for the study treatment and send blinded dosing summary to the IDR for study drug preparation. - Inject assigned study treatment as per protocol (see Section 5.9). - Query patient/caregiver for any adverse events and related medication used or procedure performed. - Remind patient/caregiver of the importance of the weekly OT session. - Schedule the next visit.
+- Obtain vital signs (blood pressure, pulse rate, respiratory rate, and body temperature). - Obtain weight in kilograms. - Review the results of the screening safety laboratory tests. - Perform urine pregnancy test for all females of childbearing potential. - Assess spasticity in the ankle (with knee extended and knee flexed) and the knee of the study limb using the MAS-B. - Perform MTS for the ankle of the study limb with knee extended and knee flexed.
+Note that the angle of slow stretch (R2) of MTS in the ankle with knee extended may be used to ensure the patient meets the inclusion criterion for acceptable minimal range of dorsiflexion. - Confirm the 2 goals selected and the definitions of patient-specific goal achievement using the GAS by Physician. - [REDACTED] - [REDACTED] - [REDACTED] - If applicable, counsel female patients and/or caregivers of childbearing potential regarding the importance of maintaining their agreed upon method of contraception throughout the study. - Confirm patient continues to meet study inclusion and exclusion criteria. - Calculate the dose for study treatment using the dose calculation worksheet and dose verification eCRF. - Access the IVRS/IWRS to randomize the patient and obtain a study medication kit number. - Inform IDR that patient is qualified for the study treatment and send blinded dosing summary to the IDR for study drug preparation. - Inject assigned study treatment as per protocol (see Section 5.9).

+- Query patient/caregiver for any adverse events and related medication used or procedure performed. - Remind patient/caregiver of the importance of the weekly PT session. - Schedule the next visit.